An infrastructure engineer discovers the secrets to success during his workcation in Miyakojima: a real report from his 9-day, 8-night trip

 Focus on cost-effectiveness as much as possible!

-Since you'll be working at the same time, it's difficult to relax 100% even on your days off .
+Since I'm working at the same time,difficult to relax 100% even on my days off.

 ● If possible, cook your own meals. *If you are staying for 4 days or more

-You might be wondering why you should cook for yourself while traveling, but if you eat out for every meal during your stay, your food expenses will increase, so cooking for yourself is recommended.
-(Though it's a must to find a place with a kitchenette...)
+You might be wondering, "Cooking for yourself while traveling?"
+But if you eat out for every meal during your stay, your food expenses will add up, socooking for yourselfis recommended.
+(Of course, accommodation with a kitchenette is a must...)

-In fact, I bought ingredients at Don Quijote, prepared 5-6 servings, stored them in airtight bags , and prepared them so that I could eat them right away by heating them in the microwave.
-I
+I actuallybought ingredients at Don Quijote, prepared 5-6 servings in advance, stored them in I-Wrap bags, and prepared them so they could be eaten immediately after heating them in the microwave.
+It's a

 ■ The author's prepared food (minced chicken)